microsoft/ai-freezer-monitor/FreezerTempAlert/README.md

 1. Insert the ESP32 and thermocouple amplifier into the breadboard.
 1. Follow the wiring diagram below to connect the thermocouple amplifier to the ESP32 using your jumper wires.
     ![](/media/diagram.png)

 1. Connect the Thermocouple to the screw terminals on the MCP9600
+    > The picture below use a generic ESP32 Dev board, new picture with the Adafruit Huzzah32 coming soon!

     ![](/media/build03.jpg)

 ## Code